Cayman Islands: Offshore Business Sectors

 See Offshore Business Review – Insurance for a more general treatment of captive insurance companies.

 The Cayman Islands insurance sector is regulated under the Insurance Law 1979 as amended and revised in 2004 and 2008.
-Class A insurance licenses cover domestic insurance in Cayman itself; Class B licenses cover Cayman or (registered) foreign companies conducting external business; restricted Class B licenses are for captives.
-Applications for licenses are made to the Cayman Islands Monetary Authority (CIMA).
+Class A insurance licences cover domestic insurance in Cayman itself; Class B licences cover Cayman or (registered) foreign companies conducting external business; restricted Class B licences are for captives.
+Applications for licences are made to the Cayman Islands Monetary Authority (CIMA).
 See Law of Offshore and Offshore Legal and Tax Regimes for further details of the licensing regime, minimum capital requirements and fee levels.

-Legislation in 1998 introduced a Segregated Portfolio Company Law.
-The SPC is an exempted company which may create one or more segregated portfolios in order to segregate the assets and liabilities of the company held within or on behalf of the portfolio from the assets and liabilities of other portfolios.
-As originally passed, SPCs were available only to certain types of insurance company, but in 2002 amendments extended the provisions relating to segregated portfolios to any exempted company.
+The segregated portfolio company (SPC), introduced in 1998, is an exempted company which may create one or more segregated portfolios to segregate the assets and liabilities of the company held within or on behalf of the portfolio from the assets and liabilities of other portfolios.
+In 2002 amendments extended the provisions relating to segregated portfolios to any exempted company.
 In essence, the new law provided that any new company may apply to be registered as a segregated portfolio company.
 A segregated portfolio company must pay additional fees and must provide notice to the Registrar of the names of all segregated portfolio accounts created.

 The improvement to the SPC structure, adopted from Guernsey legislation, ensures that there is no 'flow over' from an insolvent cell to general assets.
 A key change for mutual fund issuers is a provision that secured creditors are able to enforce their security against a segregated portfolio, despite the existence of a receivership order against that portfolio.
 This ensures that a segregated portfolio is acceptable to - and can be rated by - the rating agencies in the same manner as an exempt company.

-In June 2008, the Cayman government elaborated on planned measures that would be taken during the 2008/09 fiscal year to further develop the reinsurance sector in the Cayman Islands.
-The measures are based on recommendations submitted to government on April 23, 2008 by the Reinsurance Task Force (RTF).
+In June 2008, the Cayman government elaborated on planned measures that would be taken during the 2008/09 financial year to further develop the reinsurance sector in the Cayman Islands.
+The measures are based on recommendations submitted to government on 23 April 2008 by the Reinsurance Task Force (RTF).